 Use a tripod

-A sturdy tripod (and I really do mean sturdy) is a must-have for any Iceland photography trip.
+- A sturdy tripod (and I really do mean sturdy) is a must-have for when photographing Iceland.
 Iceland’s climate is harsh, with strong winds which can easily knock your tripod over.
 I have been the witness of far too many camera gear accidents involving wind and tripods.
 I always recommend avoiding cheap tripods (Under £100/$100) as these are normally unstable, and flimsy I recommend investing in a carbon fiber tripod, as carbon fiber is lighter than aluminum without compromising on stability.
 I recommend buying any of the following tripods.

 Beware of the cold

 As you will already know, Iceland is cold and this can cause issues when taking photos.
 Due to the cold, there is a risk of condensation forming inside your camera and lenses, causing your lens or viewfinder to fog up.
 This happens due to the drastic change in temperature when moving gear in and out of camera bag or car.
 While this issue sounds worrying, condensation rarely causes permanent damage to camera equipment.
 To avoid condensation from forming, leave your camera equipment in a zipped up camera bag to give it time to acclimate to the new temperature.
 If your lens does fog up, do not wipe down the lens and do not remove it from the camera.
 Wiping foggy lenses can cause streaks, and taking it off the body can introduce condensation to the rear of the lens and inside of your camera.
 If you can, put it in an airtight bag with something to absorb moisture such as rice or silica gel.